LearnOnDemandSystems/docs/tms/tms-administrators/badges-achievements/tms-achievement-conditions.md

     {Subject:0, LabProfileIds:[54671], Count:1, Passed:True}
 ]

-**Example 5 - Specific achievements earned achievement** - A user must earn all of the "Cloud Technologies" achievements (AchievementIds of 10, 11, and 12):
-> [{Subject:40, AchievementIds[10,11,12]}]

-**Example 6 - Cumulative points earned achievement** - A user must earn 500 achievement points from any achievements to earn this achievement:
+**Example 5 - Cumulative points earned achievement** - A user must earn 500 achievement points from any achievements to earn this achievement:
 > [{Subject:40, Points:500}]

 <!-- **Example 6 - Specific achievements earned achievement** - A user must earn all of the "Cloud Technologies" achievements (AchievementIds of 10, 11, and 12):